binaryphile/concorde/README.md

-Both `local_ary` and `local_hsh` will allow you to pass them the name of the variable holding the string representation instead of the representation itself, if you so desire.
+Both `local_ary` and `local_hsh` will allow you to pass them the name of the variable holding the string representation instead of the representation itself.
 They will detect the variable name and expand it themselves.
+This is the recommended method of calling them, as detailed in the "caveat" section below.

 This means you can call any concorde function which takes an array like
 so: